marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   on the stack.
 This flag cannot be used together with :option:`-fmax-stack-var-size` = or :option:`-fno-automatic`.

-.. index:: finit-local-zero

-.. index:: finit-derived

-.. index:: finit-integer

-.. index:: finit-real

-.. index:: finit-logical

-.. index:: finit-character
+.. index:: finit-local-zero, finit-derived, finit-integer, finit-real, finit-logical, finit-character

 .. option:: -finit-local-zero
             -finit-derived